 Pur vs Brita vs Zero Water vs Mavea

 If you do not want to spend a fortune on a water filter, then this one is perfect for you.
-The Pur 18 cup dispenser can filter up to 40 gallons of water – nearly enough for a small family.
+The Pur 18 cup dispenser can store up to 1 gallon or 18 cup water.
 The filter will last quite long, and the indicator located at the top will indicate when to change the filter.

 Talking about the design, the design team of PUR has done an amazing work.
 This water dispenser is very slender.
 You can easily place in the kitchen, and it won’t take up a lot of space.
 It takes up even lesser space than two bottles of water.